Rubroshorea pauciflora

-Rubroshorea pauciflora (called, along with some other species in the genera Rubroshorea and Shorea, dark red meranti or red lauan) is a species of plant in the family Dipterocarpaceae.
-It is native to Sumatra, Borneo and Peninsular Malaysia.
+Rubroshorea pauciflora, synonym Shorea pauciflora, (called, along with some other species in the genera Rubroshorea and Shorea, dark red meranti or red lauan) is a species of plant in the family Dipterocarpaceae.
+It is native to Borneo, Peninsular Malaysia, and Sumatra.
+It is a large tree, with a cauliflower-shaped crown which can grow up to 60 metres tall and a straight, cylindrical bole up to 220 cm in diameter, with buttresses up to 4 metres tall.
+It grows in lowland and hill mixed dipterocarp rain forest on well-drained sandy and clayey soils up to 900 metres elevation.
 It is threatened by habitat loss.
-The specific epithet pauciflora is Latin for 'few-flowered'.